Scroll to Content

 NEWS

-The first edition of the Swiss Polar Class Festival will take place in Sion (VS) on 2 December.
+The second edition of our Swiss Polar Class Festival takes place on 30 November in Alpole, Sion.

 Explore all SPI funded projects